MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/2_create_your_repo/README.md

 ## Pushing your Repo to "Remote"
-Presently, your repo only exists on your local computer in Documents > Game Design (or whatever local path you have presently set up).
+With your local repo all set up, presently, your repo only exists on your local computer in Documents > Game Design.
 To get the benefits of Github's cloud servers, we need to "publish" this repository through the menu at the top, or through the giant blue button, same deal.
 For now, Keep this code private.

 <img width="500" alt="Screen Shot 2022-11-21 at 15 57 40" src="https://user-images.githubusercontent.com/101632496/203248945-f4787d85-51e5-4261-9906-7de360870dd3.png">

 You'll now notice that you can "view on Github" (Menu Bar: Repository > View on Github).
 Click that, and you should notice your (very empty) repo up on a website!
-If you added a description, you'll also see this in github remote now.
-If you compare your remote vs. your local file structure, they should look the same.
+If you added a description to your Commit/Push, you'll also see this in github remote now.
+If you compare your remote vs. your local file structure (like we did at the start of this unit), they should look the same.